 Sicily comes alive in March as mild temperatures (50–65°F) and vibrant spring blooms mark the end of winter.
 The island’s charm lies in its blend of history, culture, and natural beauty.
 Renting a car is the best way to explore Sicily, giving you the freedom to roam from the famous beach town of Taormina to the stunning city of Palermo.

-Although it won’t be warm enough in March to sunbathe on the beach, it will still be pleasant enough to sit outside at one of Sicily’s many sidewalk cafes.
+Although it won’t be warm enough in March to sunbathe on the beach, it will still be pleasant enough to sit outside at one of Sicily’s many sidewalk cafes during the day.

 The Azores